Maelstrom8/Mountain-Blade/README.md

 ------------------------------------------------------------------------------------------------------

-- Go to where you installed the modlist and look for the folder `GAME FILES FOLDER`
+- Go to where you installed the modlist and look for the folder `GAME FILES FOLDER`, find `Configs.7z`
 - Use something like `7zip` to open it.
-You'll see two folders.
+You'll see two folders:
    - Copy `Configs` to your user documents eg `...\Documents\Mount and Blade II Bannerlord`
    - Copy `NovusLauncher` to your root game folder eg `...\SteamLibrary\steamapps\common\Mount & Blade II Bannerlord`

 1. Using the video above, add `NovusLauncher.exe` as an executable (Use the plus sign, and navigiate to your root game folder where you extracted it, select the exe, hit apply)